modin-project/unidist/docs/using_unidist/unidist_on_mpi.rst

 SPMD model
 ----------

-First of all, to run unidist on MPI in a single node using `SPMD model <https://en.wikipedia.org/wiki/Single_program,_multiple_data>`_, you should set the ``UNIDIST_IS_MPI_SPAWN_WORKERS`` environment variable to ``False``:
+First of all, to run unidist on MPI in a single node using `SPMD model`_, you should set the ``UNIDIST_IS_MPI_SPAWN_WORKERS`` environment variable to ``False``:

 .. code-block:: bash